josh-stillman/devops-for-typescript-devs/README.md

 - setup multi-factor authentication (MFA) for our root user.
 - create an Admin user and setup MFA.

 We'll only use our root user for things like billing.
-Any creation of cloud resources will be done with our Admin user instead, who will have most privileges aside from billing.
+Any creation of cloud resources will be done with our Admin user instead.
 This is a security best practice and limits the damage that could be done if our Admin credentials were compromised.

 ## A note on AWS Regions

-AWS has many "regions" around the world in which your cloud infrastructure can live (these correspond to physical data centers).
-There are a few things that *must* be in us-east-1 in North Virgina, like CloudFront distributions and TLS certificates.
+AWS has many "regions" around the world in which your cloud infrastructure can live (these correspond to groups of physical data centers).
+They are designed to be [isolated and independent](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) from each other for fault tolerance.

+There are a few things that *must* be in the us-east-1 Region in North Virgina, like CloudFront distributions and SSL certificates.
 To make our lives easier, we'll use us-east-1 for everything.

-If for some reason you don't see your resources, make sure the us-east-1 region is selected in the dropdown.
+If for some reason you don't see your resources in the console, make sure the us-east-1 region is selected in the dropdown.

 ## Sign up

 Sign up will require a personal credit card.
-We'll be incurring some costs but they should be quite low--$12 or so to register a domain, and under $10 for our infrastructure if you tear it down after building it.
+We'll mostly be within the free tier, but not entirely.
+The costs we'll incur should be quite low-$12 or so to register a domain, and under $10 for our infrastructure if you tear it down after building it.
 It's a worthwhile investment to learn valuable skills!

 - Go to https://aws.amazon.com/
 - Click the sign up button in the nav bar.